 The FDA and similar foreign governmental authorities have the authority to require the recall of commercialized products.
 In addition, foreign governmental bodies have the authority to require the recall of our products in the event of material deficiencies or defects in design or manufacture.
 Manufacturers may, under their own initiative, recall a product if any material deficiency in a device is found or for other reasons.
-A governmentmandated or voluntary recall by us or one of our distributors could occur as a result of component failures, manufacturing errors, design or labeling defects or other deficiencies and issues.
+A government-mandated or voluntary recall by us or one of our distributors could occur as a result of component failures, manufacturing errors, design or labeling defects or other deficiencies and issues.
 Recalls of any of our products would divert managerial and financial resources and could have an adverse effect on our financial condition and results of operations.
 The FDA requires that certain recalls undertaken to reduce a risk to health be reported to the FDA within 10 working days after the recall is initiated.
 Companies are required to maintain certain records of recalls, even if they are not reportable to the FDA.
 We may initiate voluntary recalls involving our products in the future that we determine do not require notification of the FDA.
 If the FDA disagrees with our determinations, they could require us to report those actions as recalls.
-In December 2018, we initiated a Class 2 recall of our Calix Lumbar Spine Implant System.
-Although there were no device related adverse events reported for this product, and we worked with the FDA on the recall and closed it out in 2019, any future recall announcement could negatively affect our sales and harm our reputation with customers.
 In addition, the FDA could take enforcement action for failing to report the recalls when they were conducted.

-If we or our suppliers fail to comply with ongoing FDA or other regulatory authority requirements pertaining to human tissue products, these products could be subject to withdrawal from the market or other enforcement action.
+If we or our suppliers fail to comply with regulations pertaining to human cells, tissues, and cellular and tissue-based products, these products could be subject to withdrawal from the market or other enforcement action.